, , ,

 While it’s likely that you’ll set up as a sole trader initially, you’ll want to give the legal structure of your business some thought as well.
 For instance, you could choose to set up a limited company – there are advantages and disadvantages to each, so be sure to research your options.

 Once you’re registered, you’ll need to complete an annual Self Assessment tax return, and pay your tax bill on time.
-Read the ultimate guide to Self Assessment, and understand the relevant UK tax deadlines.
+Read more about Self Assessment, and understand the relevant UK tax deadlines.

 Don’t forget to budget for the payment on account, too.
 It’s perfectly possible to do all of this yourself, but many self-employed people go to an accountant to help them complete their paperwork.